raganwald/javascript-allonge/manuscript/markdown/Instances and Classes/extends.md

 If you're keen on learning, you can work on improving the above code to handle extending constructor properties, automatically calling the parent constructor function, and so forth.
 Or you can decide that doing it by hand isn't that hard so why bother putting a thin wrapper around it?

-It's up to you, while JavaScript isn't the tersest language, it isn't so baroque that building inheritence ontologies requires hundreds of lines of inscrutable code.
+It's up to you, while JavaScript isn't the tersest language, it isn't so baroque that building inheritance ontologies requires hundreds of lines of inscrutable code.